 Fiona and Nalda went back inside, nodding as they went.
 Buck and his mom both touched the brims of their hats in reply.

 "So how come they let you wear the hat?"
 Mrs Dusty said.

 A mouse crept out from a pile of broken pallets.
-With a smooth motion, Mrs Dusty shook a knife from her sleeve and threw it at the helpless rodent, pinning it against the crumbling pine.
+With a smooth motion, Mrs Dusty shook a knife from her sleeve and threw it, pinning the helpless rodent against the crumbling pine.
 She spat on the ground and adjusted her hat.